 - Bi-monthly Breakfast Seminars designed to bring clergy, staff ministers, chaplains, lay ministry leaders and parachurch ministry leaders together with their clinically trained counterparts for presentations and discussions regarding mental and emotional health-related topics.
 For more details see our “Educational Seminars” page.

-If you would like to be advised of dates, time, location and topics by way of email, go to our Contact Page and send us an email request.
+If you would like to be advised of date, time, location and topics by way of email, go to our Contact Us page and send us an email request.

 Support Groups for your congregants.

 From September through May, BT offers a twice-a-month support group for adults with bipolar disorder (manic depression) or unipolar disorder (major depressive disorder).

-Additionally, BT offers a twice-a-month support group for the family and friend support givers of those living with a mental health difficulty or disorder.
+Additionally, BT offers a twice-a-month support group for family and friend caregivers and/or support givers of those living with a mental health difficulty or disorder.
 This support group is not limited to the support givers of persons with bipolar disorder or major depressive disorder but is open to family and friends of any person dealing with any type of diagnosable mental health challenge.

 Both of these groups are curriculum-based psycho-educational support programs.
-They are faith-affirming, hope-kindling and Christian in orientation.
+They are faith-affirming, hope-affirming, and Christian in orientation.
 If you would like to know more, go to our “Support Groups” page.